0

 Activities Against Coastal and Marine Pollution

 The Zanzibar archipelago generates over 100,000 tons of waste annually.
 Due to the lack of suitable disposal systems, the equivalent weight of a Boeing 747 is dumped uncontrolled into Zanzibar's environment every day, polluting it and affecting public health.
-The amount of waste generated is increasing due to Zanzibar's population growth and "modern living," which bring more plastic and industrial agricultural practices to the island.
+The amount of waste generated is increasing due to Zanzibar's population growth and "modern living," which brings more plastic and industrial agricultural practices to the island.

 Plastics and other waste materials often end up in the sea, where they pose a threat to marine animals.
 For example, sea turtles can mistake floating plastic bags for jellyfish and suffocate on them when they eat them.
 Millions of marine animals die when they are caught in abandoned fishing nets that drift in the sea.
 The decomposition of plastic into microplastics, which are eaten by fish and eventually enter the human body through the food chain, is suspected of causing cancer and other diseases.